Ready to talk about your DBaaS needs? Meet with us. Win a Tesla.* .

 Flexible, familiar interface: The Cassandra Query Language (CQL) is similar to SQL.
 That means most developers should have a fairly easy time becoming familiar with it.
 Learn more about CQL below.

-High performance: The majority of traditional databases feature a primary / secondary architecture.
+High performance: The majority of traditional relational databases feature a primary / secondary architecture.
 In these configurations, a single primary replica performs read and write operations, while secondary replicas are only able to perform read operations.
 Downsides to this architecture include increased latency, higher costs, and lower availability at scale.
 With Cassandra, no single node is in charge of replicating data across a cluster.
 Instead, every node is capable of performing all read and write operations.
 This improves performance and adds resiliency to the database.

 Scalability: In traditional environments, scaling applications is a time-consuming and costly process typically accomplished by scaling vertically with more expensive machines.
 Cassandra enables you to scale horizontally by simply adding more nodes to the cluster.
 If, for example, four nodes can handle 200,000 transactions/second, eight nodes will be able to handle 400,000 transactions/second.